 “At the turn of the century,” states NNI, “a typical transistor was 130 to 250 nanometers in size.
 In 2014, Intel created a 14-nanometer transistor, when IBM created the first seven-nanometer transistor in 2015, and then Lawrence Berkeley National Lab demonstrated a one-nanometer transistor in 2016.”

 Nanoscale sensors are also critical for flexible electronics, especially those embedded in wearables.
 Especially, NNI reports that other nanomaterials like graphene.
 Cellulosic nanomaterials are components in flexible electronics that enable wearable and “tattoo”.
 Sensors, photovoltaics that can be sewn onto clothing, and electronic paper that can be rolled up.
 “Making flat, flexible, lightweight, non-brittle, highly efficient electronics opens the door to countless smart products,” states NNI.

 In fact, nanotechnology and nanomanufacturing are revolutionizing many manufacturing sectors.
-As well as, it includes information technology, defense, medicine, transportation, energy, environmental science.
+As well as, it includes information technology, defense, medicine, PhD research project, transportation, energy, trending research environmental science.
 Telecommunications, and electronics.
 Perhaps the most intriguing intersection of technologies will be 3D printing and nanotechnology.
-Nanomaterials—for example, carbon nanotubes—are utilize in 3D printers.
+Journal of Nanoscience and Nanotechnology—for example, carbon nanotubes—are utilize in 3D printers.
 And 3D printers have already printed objects as small as a few microns.